 "Both guys were dealing tonight, and it was a very good game.
 We just came out on the short end," Baker said.
 "You know you're not going to get a lot of chances to score off Kershaw, but we did have some and we hit some balls hard off him.
 It was a tough one to lose."

-The Dodgers put runners at the corners with one out on the bottom half.
+The Dodgers put runners at the corners with one out in the fourth.
 But the threat ended with a double play started by Bruce, who caught Juan Uribe's flyball in right field and threw on the fly to Miller a few feet up the third-base line.
 Miller's sweep tag missed Ramirez, who ran past the plate and was tagged out on the leg as he scrambled back.

 "I couldn't slide.
 He was in the way," Ramirez said.
 "That's how I hurt myself in the Dominican last year.
 He blocked the plate, I tripped and I landed on my right shoulder."

-Ramirez also singled in the fourth inning and has reached base with either a hit or a walk in 34 straight games, the second-longest active streak behind Joey Votto's 38 in a row with the Reds.
+Ramirez, who singled in the fourth, has reached base with either a hit or a walk in 34 straight games, the second-longest active streak behind Joey Votto's 38 in a row with the Reds.

 "We knew we had the capability of doing this," Gonzalez said.
 "He's been swinging a hot bat.
 When he's going like this, we kind of all jump on his back.
 And my job is to create opportunities for him."

 The Dodgers maintained their half-game lead over Arizona and are a major league-best 24-6 since June 21, when they were a season-worst 12 games out of first place.